How To Stop Hair Loss if You Have Dreadlocks

 1) Avoid Frequent Re-twisting

 The allure of a fresh look achieved by a re-twist is all too tempting, but if done too frequently and too tightly it can cause hair breakage and thinning at the root, triggering hair loss conditions such as Traction Alopecia click here to find out more or Central Centrifugal Cicatricial Alopecia, click here to find out more about this Alopecia.

 2) Get Treatment to Stop Hair Loss or Thinning

 If you have dreadlocks and are suffering from hair loss or hair thinning and want your healthy head of hair back, then you will most likely need to undergo treatment to prevent further hair loss and stimulate hair regrowth.
 ProTress Essential Scalp Therapy Energising Shampoo and Lotion is a three month treatment pack that works in tandem with the science of your hair’s growth cycle.
-ProTress Essential Scalp Therapy Energising Shampoo and Lotion revitalises hair follicles and increases the rate at which blood flows around the scalp, passing nutrients to the hair bulb (Microcirculation), which restores hair growth and stops excessive hair loss.
+ProTress Essential Scalp Therapy Energising Shampoo and Lotion revitalises hair follicles and increases the rate at which blood flows around the scalp and passes nutrients and oxygen to the hair bulb (Microcirculation), which restores hair growth and stops excessive hair loss.
 The patented formula, which contains Si Matrix PF, contains all the nutrients which your hair needs to grow, making hair thicker and stronger.
 Don't just take our word for it, click here to check out the before and after pictures and testimonials from our satisfied clients.